NicoHood/GPGit/Readme.md

 * [Appendix](#appendix)
 * [Version History](#version-history)

-## GPGit Wiki
-The [GPGit wiki](https://github.com/NicoHood/gpgit/wiki) provides a huge information database about package security status and security guidelines for packagers.
-It gives you also further information about security related topics.
-The wiki is a work in progress and under heavy development.
-Feel free to participate.

 ## Introduction
 As we all know, today more than ever before, it is crucial to be able to trust our computing environments.
 One of the main difficulties that package